Tennis star Nick Kyrgios has court case adjourned to October | Sports-Games

 Tennis star Nick Kyrgios has court case adjourned to October

-Tennis star Nick Kyrgios did not appear in an Australian court on Tuesday when a charge of common assault was listed for the first time.The 27-year-old Kyrgios, who was not required to attend the Australian Capital Territory Magistrates Court, was represented by his lawyer Michael Kukulies-Smith.
+Tennis star Nick Kyrgios didnt appear in an Australian court on Tuesday and had his case of common assault adjourned until Oct.
+4.The 27-year-old Kyrgios, who was not required to attend the Australian Capital Territory Magistrates Court, was represented by his lawyer Michael Kukulies-Smith.

 - Country: